makrai/notes/kratzer88-stage-level-individual-level-pred.md

 not mean that there was some time i n the past when firemen were available.
 We are talking about a particular occasion here, and this i s just what our proposal implies.
-Note that something has to preYent the second occurrence of the Ytlrlt�ble _1_ in
+Note that something has to preYent the second occurrence of the Ytlrltable _1_ in

-(72') from being ct�ught
+(72') from being ctaught

 by existential closure.
 It seems reasonable to stipulate that whenever one occurrence of a variable is suppl ied with a value by the